HospitalRun/hospitalrun-frontend/README.md

             2. If you already have a CouchDB admin user, please run `./script/initcouch.sh USER PASS` in the folder you cloned the HospitalRun repo.  `USER` and `PASS` are the CouchDB admin user credentials.
         2. If you are running CouchDB 2.x
             1. If you have just installed CouchDB and have no admin user, please run `./script/initcouch2.sh` in the folder you cloned the HospitalRun repo.
 A user `hradmin` will be created with password: `test`.
-            2. If you already have a CouchDB admin user, please run `./script/initcouch2.sh USER PASS` in the folder you cloned the HospitalRun repo.  `USER` and `PASS` are the CouchDB admin user credentials.
+            2. If you already have a CouchDB admin user, please run `./script/initcouch2.sh USER PASS` in the folder you cloned the HospitalRun repo, replacing `USER` and `PASS` with your CouchDB admin user credentials.
-7. Copy the `server/config-example.js` to `server/config.js` in the folder you cloned the HospitalRun repo.
+7. Run 'cp server/config-example.js server/config.js' in the folder you cloned the HospitalRun repo.
 If you already had a CouchDB admin user that you passed into the couch script (`./script/initcouch.sh USER PASS`), then you will need to modify the `couchAdminUser` and `couchAdminPassword` values in `server/config.js` to reflect those credentials. (*Note: If on Mac, you need to make sure CouchDB can be run.
 See [How to open an app from a unidentified developer and exempt it from Gatekeeper](https://support.apple.com/en-us/HT202491).*)
 8. Verify that CouchDB is running by visiting: http://127.0.0.1:5984/_utils/#login and logging in with the with the credentials you just created from steps 6 and 7.
    1. If you the page returns an error or 404: